 - (b) Make premium assistance payments to health insurance plans on a periodic basis.
 The agency may use its Medicaid fiscal agent or a contracted third-party administrator in making these payments.
 The agency may require health insurance plans that participate in the Medikids program or employer-sponsored group health insurance to collect premium payments from an enrollee's family.
 Participating health insurance plans shall report premium payments collected on behalf of enrollees in the program to the agency in accordance with a schedule established by the agency. - (c) Monitor compliance with quality assurance and access standards developed under s.
 409.820 and in accordance with s.
 2103(f) of the Social Security Act, 42 U.S.C. s.
 1397cc(f). - (d) Establish a mechanism for investigating and resolving complaints and grievances from program applicants, enrollees, and health benefits coverage providers, and maintain a record of complaints and confirmed problems.
-In the case of a child who is enrolled in a managed care health maintenance organization, the agency must use the provisions of s.
-641.511 to address grievance reporting and resolution requirements. - (c) Approve health benefits coverage for participation in the program, following certification by the Office of Insurance Regulation under subsection (4).
+In the case of a child who is enrolled in a managed care organization health maintenance organization, the agency must use the provisions of s.
+641.511 to address grievance reporting and resolution requirements. - (e) Approve health benefits coverage for participation in the program, following certification by the Office of Insurance Regulation under subsection (4). - (e) (f) Adopt rules necessary for calculating premium assistance payment levels, making premium assistance payments, monitoring access and quality assurance standards $\underline{\text{and}}{\tau}$ investigating and resolving complaints and grievances $\underline{\text{administering the Medikids program, and approving health}}$ benefits coverage.

-- $\underline{\text{(e)}}\text{ (f)} \text{ Adopt rules necessary for } \frac{\text{calculating premium}}{\text{assistance payment levels, making premium assistance payments,}}$ monitoring access and quality assurance standards $\underline{\text{and}{\tau}}$ investigating and resolving complaints and grievances, $\frac{\text{administering the Medikids program, and approving health}}{\text{benefits coverage}}.$ - (f) Contract with the Florida Healthy Kids Corporation for the administration of the Florida Kidcare program and the Healthy Florida program and to facilitate the release of any federal and state funds.
+(f) Contract with the Florida Healthy Kids Corporation for the administration of the Florida Kidcare Program and the Healthy Florida Program and to facilitate the release of any federal and state funds.